Mohnblumentau/Mohnblumentau.github.io/_projects/2_project.md

 ---
 layout: page
 title: Carotic
-description: Carotic is a top-down 3D couch-co-op hide-and-seek game for 2-4 players where the players control a car in a cartoony city.
+description: Carotic is a top-down 3D couch-co-op hide-and-seek game for 2-4 players where they control a car in a cartoony city.
 Their task is to drive like the other NPC cars while trying to identify the other players.
 img: assets/img/Carotic/Carotic19.jpg
 importance: 2
 category: master